ANNarchy 5.0.0

 import ANNarchy as ann

 We will keep a minimal experimental setup, with two input neurons connected to a single output neuron.
-Note how the input neurons are defined by setting r as a parameter that can be set externally.
+Note how the input neurons are defined by using the InputArrayclass, allowing to set r externally.

 # Input